-Compare queues and interpret distributions
+Compare queueing systems and common distributions

 Company: LinkedIn